hoodiecrow/ConsTcl/README.md

 }
 ```

+**Definition**

+We've already seen the relationship between symbols and values.
+A symbol is
+bound to a value (or rather to the location the value is in), creating a
+variable, through definition.
+The `declare` helper procedure adds a variable to
+the current environment.
+It first checks that the symbol name is a valid
+identifier, then it updates the environment with the new binding.

 **declare**

-The `declare` helper adds a variable to the current environment.
-It first checks that the
-symbol name is a valid identifier, then it updates the environment with the new binding.

 <table border=1><thead><tr><th colspan=2 align="left">declare (internal)</th></tr></thead><tr><td>sym</td><td>a symbol</td></tr><tr><td>val</td><td>a Lisp value</td></tr><tr><td>env</td><td>an environment</td></tr><tr><td><i>Returns:</i></td><td>nothing</td></tr></table>